-Dr. Lotan is Director of the Stanford Teacher Education Program (STEP).
+Dr. Lotan is the former Director of the Stanford Teacher Education Program (STEP).
 Her teaching and research focus on aspects of teaching and learning in academically and linguistically diverse classrooms as well as topics in teacher education.
 Previously, she co-directed the Program for Complex Instruction at Stanford, where she worked on the development, research and worldwide dissemination of complex instruction, a pedagogical approach to creating equitable classrooms.
 For ten years before starting graduate work, Dr. Lotan taught English and French in junior high and high school.

 Teaching and learning in heterogeneous classrooms; teacher education; sociology of the classroom; social organization of schools.

 Access and Equity

 Curriculum and Instruction

 Teacher Education and Certification